dalisoft/guides/tv/xiaomi-mi-curved-34.md

 ## Recommendations

 - Use DisplayPort interface to connecting to your device
-- Please use `3440x1440@120` mode for best expierence with less flickering issue
+- Please use `3440x1440@120` mode for best experience with less flickering issue
 - Please use `RGB 8-bit Full` mode from **Nvidia Control Panel** or alternative control

 ## macOS Recommended Profiles